 If the plaque lasts longer, it becomes toxic and infects the gums and cause them to bleed.

-When the teeth are not properly cleaned on daily basis, the plaque layer hardens to form calculus or tartar which can only be removed by dentistry methods.
+When the teeth are not properly cleaned on a daily basis, the plaque layer hardens to form calculus or tartar which can only be removed by dentistry methods.

 As the days pass by, the contaminated plaque layer grows further and causes inflammation and bleeding gums.

-To avoid gum diseases and Gingivitis, you need to remove plaque on daily basis and brush your teeth.
+To avoid gum diseases and Gingivitis, you need to remove plaque on a daily basis and brush your teeth.

 Techniques of how to get rid of Gingivitis on one tooth

 If you feel mild Gingivitis on one tooth on your teeth, you can look for non-surgical techniques to get rid of the gingivitis and gum disease.

 Dentists recommend having professional teeth cleaning twice a year to avoid developing of plaque layer on the teeth and gums.

 In professional teeth cleaning, the dentist removes the tartar and the plaque off the gums and the gums line.

 In this professional teeth cleaning method, the anesthetic scraps away from the tartar and plaque off the gums.